rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 	This code uses the new [class support](http://es6-features.org/#ClassDefinition) in ECMAScript 6 (ES6) to define a class named ```Camera```.
 Then it creates 10 ```Camera``` instances and starts them running.
 Each camera object connects to the IoT hub securely using an access key obtained from **cameras.json**, and then uses a random timer to transmit events every 5 to 30 seconds.
 Each event that is transmitted includes the camera's ID, latitude, and longitude, as well as an image URL and a timestamp.
 The URL refers to an image that the camera uploaded to blob storage before firing the event.
 Images are randomly selected from the files in the project directory's "photos" subdirectory.

+1. Replace HUB_NAME on line 3 with the name of the IoT hub that you created in the previous lab, ACCOUNT_NAME on line 4 with the name of the storage account that you created in the same lab, and ACCOUNT_KEY on line 5 with the storage account's access key.
+Then save the file.

 1. Open a Command Prompt or terminal window and ```cd``` to the project directory.
 Then use the following command to run **run.js**:

 	```